All Episodes

 Another way to do it is you pay as you go based on how the economy's going.

-The way that you do it and get the most bank for your buck and don't lose 50% of every 50 cents of every dollar on the bureaucracy in Washington is you take it out of their hands.
+The way that you do it and get the most bang for your buck and don't lose 50% of every 50 cents of every dollar in the bureaucracy in Washington is you take it out of their hands.

 You take it out of the hands of elected officials because they have shown themselves incompetent, incapable of getting anything done.

-So if you're going to spend 500 billion, maybe to start, because what worries me after reading this article in Breitbart today is all they want to do, even the Republicans is do the things that they want, not the things that Trump won.
+So if you're going to spend $500 billion maybe to start, because what worries me after reading this article in Breitbart today is all they want to do, even the Republicans, is do the things that they want, not the things that Trump won on.

-And probably the most difficult policy Trump is going to face is controlling our borders, immigration reform, deporting criminals and others that are that didn't respect our laws and sovereignty.
+And probably the most difficult policy Trump is going to face is controlling our borders, immigration reform, deporting criminals and others that didn't respect our laws and sovereignty.

 Well, that's a problem to me.